Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

 ## Light Rotation per Camera

-Each camera has a `light_rotation` property (Euler rotation XYZ) that controls how the **Light Pivot** object is rotated for that specific camera angle.
+Each camera has a `light_rotation` property (Euler rotation XYZ) that controls how the **light pivot** is rotated for that specific camera angle.
 This is configured in the camera's subpanel in the **Cameras** section.

 For detailed information about the Light Pivot system, lighting strategies, and how to use light rotation effectively, see the [Lighting](Lighting.md) page.